-Unlock the secrets of Southeast Asia’s most mysterious destination -- one that only recently opened to tourism.
-From Myanmar’s elaborate sacred gold temples to its small villages and Buddha-filled limestone caves, it's best to experience Myanmar, formerly known as Burma, on a small ship cruise along the Irrawaddy River.
+Unlock the secrets of Southeast Asia’s most mysterious destination.
+From Myanmar’s elaborate sacred gold temples to its small villages and Buddha-filled limestone caves, it’s best to experience Myanmar, formerly known as Burma, on a small ship cruise along the Irrawaddy River.
 Having been to Myanmar several times, once by land and two times on a small ship cruise on the Irrawaddy between Bagan and Mandalay, cruising was an unforgettable experience and is the best way, in my opinion, to see this unique and magical destination.

-The Benefits Of Booking A Small Ship Cruise In Burma, And Who To Cruise With
+The Benefits Of Booking A Small Ship Cruise In Myanmar, And Who To Cruise With

 To really feel the heart and soul of Myanmar, a small ship cruise for a few days or longer is a must.
 There are a number of Burmese rivers to choose from, but for a first-timer in Myanmar, I recommend starting with a cruise on the Irrawaddy, which runs nearly 1,400 miles north to south through the country and is the main artery of life for the people of Myanmar.

-There are many small ship cruise lines on the Irrawaddy, including Strand, Belmond, Sanctuary Retreats, and Scenic, but one of my favorites is Pandaw, which boasts a fleet of colonial-style teakwood boats!
-I’ve sailed with Pandaw on the Irrawaddy twice and also cruised with them in Cambodia and Vietnam and hope to do their Lower Ganges small ship cruise in India shortly.
+There were many small ship cruise lines on the Irrawaddy, including Strand, Belmond, Sanctuary Retreats, and Scenic, but one of my favorites is Pandaw, which boasts a fleet of Colonial-style teakwood boats!
+I’ve sailed with Pandaw on the Irrawaddy twice and also cruised with them in Cambodia, Laos, and Vietnam and hope to do their Lower Ganges small ship cruise in India shortly.

 1. You’ll See Remarkable Architecture And Archeology